Committee of Safety (Hawaii): Overthrow

-The Hawaiian League unofficially adopted the American Flag to appeal to the US and promote annexation.
+The Hawaiian League unofficially adopted the American flag to appeal to the US and promote annexation.
 The flag was raised over ʻIolani Palace by Stevens on January 17, 1893.
 The flag was eventually lowered by James H. Blount that April for spreading a false presumption that the US had taken control.

 International response

 During the overthrow, the Japanese Imperial Navy gunboat Naniwa was docked at Pearl Harbor.
 The gunboat's commander, Heihachiro Togo, who later commanded the Japanese battleship fleet at Tsushima, refused to accede to the Provisional Government's demands that he strike the colors of the Kingdom, but later lowered the colors on order of the Japanese Government.
 Along with every other international legations in Honolulu, the Japanese Consulate-General, Suburo Fujii, quickly recognized the Provisional Government as the legitimate successor to the monarchy.

-Every government with a diplomatic presence in Hawaii recognized the Provisional Government within 48 hours of the overthrow, including the United States, although the recognition by the United States government and its further response is detailed in the section above on "American Response".
+Every government with a diplomatic presence in Hawaii recognized the Provisional Government within 48 hours of the overthrow, including the United States.
 Countries recognizing the new Provisional Government included Chile, Austria-Hungary, Mexico, Russia, the Netherlands, Germany, Sweden, Spain, Japan, Italy, Portugal, Great Britain, Denmark, Belgium, China, Peru, and France.
 When the Republic of Hawaii was declared on July 4, 1894, immediate recognition was given by every nation with diplomatic relations with Hawaii, except for Britain, whose response came in November.